RobertoStev/EmployeeManagement/README.md

 ![Image](https://github.com/user-attachments/assets/c8d7281e-2b0a-454c-9704-324fb8734581)

-<p>Once a sick leave request is submitted, it will appear in the "My Requests" tab under the "Sick Leaves" table.
+<p>Once a sick leave request is submitted, it will appear in the <b>My Requests</b> tab under the <b>Sick Leaves</b> table.
 The status of their request is Pending and there is View button where the employee can review his medical report attached for that sick request</p>

 ![Image](https://github.com/user-attachments/assets/4209010b-388b-490a-804c-18870234d702)